[NB: This page has been updated, please go to this link first.

 On this page, I track my own evolution of developing a FVR program, and offer tips and resources for teachers (mostly Latin) who want to establish their own FVR program.
 Here’s my (very humble) fvr/ssr bookshelf, with posters from Bryce Hedstrom’s website.

 This photo was taken at the beginning of 2016-17, before I had acquired novellas.

-(This is the table of offerings for my Latin 1 students, 2nd semester.
+(One year Later.
+This is the table of offerings for my Latin 1 students, 2nd semester.
 The absence of novellas WAS intentional, because they were still too difficult.)

 First a few words on terminology: True FVR, that is Free Voluntary Reading, presupposes a wealth of reading resources, so that every student will find something that is a) at their level, and b) of interest to them.
 With new simple Latin novels coming out every few months, our field is slowly getting there, but in the meantime it might be more accurate to say that our goal is SSR (sustained silent reading) with the chances of FV happening increasing with each new resource.

 UPDATE: see THIS PAGE for my FVR level system, where I label different books from A-E. Dan Stoa (link below) has a more refined ranking system.

 Just published: my article on beginner novels in Teaching Classical Languages

 Because most Latin teachers are new to this (myself included), I will present it as FAQ’s